KCreate/stackvm/design/semantic.md

 - `value` Value of the same size as the instruction.
 - `reg` The name of a register prefixed with a `%` character.
 - `type` Size specifier (e.g `BYTE` or `WORD`).
-- `symbol` A symbol pointing to an entry in the modules symbol table.

 If a register or argument name is displayed with brackets around it (e.g `[source]` or `[r0]`) the value inside the register is meant.